SimonCarlson/thesis/notes/logbook.md

+17/05-19:
+I don't know if I can solve the TSCH and DTLS issue.
+I created a minimal example only sending one request and nothing else.
+The server gets stuck after "server hello verify was sent" and at the same time the client reports udp: bad checksum.
+Not using TSCH does not cause this, not using TSCH with DTLS does not cause this.
+Only TSCH and DTLS causes this.
+It does not seem to be related to the application, but is an issue in the OS itself.

+Asked for help in Gitter, hopefully someone picks it up.
+Saw they released a new version, 4.3, cloned it and tried my minimal example, no visible difference.

+Running it with and without TSCH but always with DTLS: it looks basically identical up until the point the servers send a verify hello message and the client complains about bad checksum.
+Is it something in TSCH that causes the server hello verify to break?
+Fragmenting?
+I don't think that's a consideration for the MAC-layer.
+SICSLOWPAN_CONF_FRAG 1 still causes bad checksum.
+Dramatically increasing QUEUEBUF_CONF_NUM (3 to 16) still causes bad checksum.
+TSCH_CONF_MAX_INCOMING_PACKETS 16 (from 4) does not help.
+TSCH_SCHEDULE_CONF_MAX_SLOTFRAMES 16 (from 4) does not help.
+TSCH_PACKET_EACK_WITH_SRC_ADDR 1 (from 0) does not help.
+TSCH_CCA_ENABLED 1 (from 0) does not help.
+TSCH_RADIO_ON_DURING_TIMESLOT 1 (from 0) does not help.

+Setting TSCH_CONF_MAX INCOMING_PACKETS 16, TSCH_SCHEDULE_CONF_MAX_SLOTFRAMES 16, TSCH_CCA_ENABLED 1, and TSCH_RADIO_ON_DURING_TIMESLOT 1 together does not help.

+No progress today.

 16/05-19:
 TSCH and DTLS does not work.
 Best results so far is that they exchange keys and nothing more.
 It fits though, somehow, but without UIP fragmentation.
 I hope that isn't needed...